 Your doctor might perform additional tests, such as:

-- a basic metabolic panel, which consists of blood tests that allow your doctor to check your kidney function
+- basic metabolic panel, which consists of blood tests that allow your doctor to check your kidney function

 Treating this condition involves reducing the blockage and relieving the symptoms it causes.